HuangJZh/MobileDataCaptureKit/README.md

 3.  **Shutter Button (Center Camera Icon):**
     *   Captures a high-resolution still image and saves it to the system Gallery.
 4.  **START VIDEO (Red Button):**
     *   Begins video recording.
-This **simultaneously** triggers the logging of frame-level metadata and high-frequency sensor data, ensuring strict synchronization.
+This  triggers the logging of frame-level metadata.

 ---